evgazloy/reaper-pomodoro/README.md

 ![Screen_2](https://i.ibb.co/Z8Cr1tF/main.png)

-Click on the timer to start working period
+Click on the timer to start the working period

 ![work](https://i.ibb.co/zNFkqCV/progress.png)

-You can skip the current period or reset the timer by the right click:
+You can skip the current period or reset the timer by right-clicking:

 ![skip](https://i.ibb.co/Y0Mv8yS/skip.png)

 When the working period ends the transport will be stopped.
-Click on timer to start break.
+Click on the timer to start a break.

 ### Settings